 Get ready to also enjoy Sheryl Crow classics If It Makes You Happy, My Favorite Mistake and Every Day Is A Winding Road.

 Thursday, July 9.
 Tickets on sale now.

-Built To Spill are gearing up to release their eighth studio album this spring.
-Warner Bros. confirm to Stereogum that the new album will be titled Untethered Moon, and it will be out in April 2015.
+Built To Spill are gearing up to release their eighth studio album Untethered Moon this spring.
+Check out singles Never Be the Same and Living Zoo.
 This is the band’s first album since 2009’s There Is No Enemy.

 Sunday, July 12.
 Tickets on sale now.

 A singer, composer and actor, Lyle Lovett has broadened the definition of American music in a career that spans 14 albums.
 Coupled with his gift for storytelling, the Texas based musician fuses elements of country, swing, jazz, folk, gospel and blues in a convention-defying manner that breaks down barriers.
-Lovett has been touring in support of Release Me since its release in February 2012.
+Lyle Lovett and His Large Band have been touring in support of Release Me in 2012.

 Release Me is quintessential Lyle, mixing a smart collection of originals and songs written by some of his favorite songwriters that show the breadth of this Texas legend’s deep talents and the diversity of his influences.